-Darryll was groomed for the position he now holds by the hand of God over many years prior to his release.
-His passion for creating faith based reentry assistance programs that mentor prisoners and their families is contagious and tireless.
-The goal is and always will be, transforming lives…one at a time.
+Darryll was trained for the position he now holds by the hand of God over many years prior to his release.
+His passion for creating faith-based reentry assistance programs that mentor prisoners and their families is contagious and tireless.
+The goal is, and always will be, transforming lives…one at a time.